MaxLeduc/wp-boilerplate/README.md

 # wp-boilerplate

-This is a simple theme to get you up and running with a new theme in WordPress.
+This is a simple theme to get you up and running with a new theme in WordPress, created by Max Leduc.

 ## Gulp